 “In implementing the comprehensive security plan for the Museum of Islamic Art, it was vital to find a balance between the need to ensure the security of the important artifacts on display, the safety of staff and visitors, and the requirement for the museum to remain a readily accessible education center...
 After extensive product comparisons, we recommended the use of the Synectics Synergy command and control platform."Bruce Haigh, General Manager of SIS

-Designed by one of the 20th century’s most successful architects, the new Islamic Art Museum of Doha represents the first of its kind in the Gulf and will become the center of excellence for Islamic culture.
+Designed by one of the 20th century’s most successful architects, the new Museum of Islamic Art in Doha represents the first of its kind in the Gulf and will become the center of excellence for Islamic culture.

 Located on the edge of Doha harbor, the magnificent structure occupies an artificial island 60m from the coast.
 The complex features a study, library, several restaurants, and education and presentation areas, in addition to vast exhibition galleries.

-The unique architecture and location of the new museum is hailed as a catalyst for the future development of the Doha area as a cultural and educational center of excellence in the Middle East.
+The unique architecture and location of the new museum are hailed as a catalyst for the future development of the Doha area as a cultural and educational center of excellence in the Middle East.
 Showcasing its extensive store of treasures from across the Islamic world, it forms a centerpiece of Qatar’s strategy to become a tourist destination of choice.
-Future plans see the Islamic Art Museum forming a partnership with four other national museums, scheduled to be built in the Doha harbor area over the coming years, to establish a comprehensive and diverse cultural and educational center.
+Future plans will see the Museum of Islamic Art forming a partnership with four other national museums, scheduled to be built in the Doha harbor area over the coming years, to establish a comprehensive and diverse cultural and educational center.

 Each museum in the Qatar area must adhere to the code of practice of the Qatar Museums Authority, who has outlined a security blueprint for all new museums in the area.
 To achieve this required standard, the museum’s management turned to experienced installer SIS Security.
 Bruce Haigh, General Manager of SIS, takes up the story: “In implementing the comprehensive security plan for the Museum of Islamic Art, it was vital to find a balance between the need to ensure the security of the important artifacts on display, the safety of staff and visitors, and the requirement for the museum to remain a readily accessible education center.